What is a merger?

 When a company merges with another company in the same supply chain, the union is referred to as a vertical merger.

-This form of merger is carried out to maximize synergies, realized through cost reductions as a consequence of a merger with one or more supply firms.
+This form of the merger is carried out to maximize synergies, realized through cost reductions as a consequence of a merger with one or more supply firms.

 Improved quality control and information flow across the supply chain are among the reasons for a vertical merger.